minezzig/dinostalgia-backend/README.md

 # Backend for DiNostalgia

-This is the backend of DiNostalgia, a web app about dinosaurs for the innerchild within every adult.
+This is the backend of DiNostalgia, a web app about dinosaurs for the inner-child of every adult.
 The backend is live at:

 [DiNostalgia Backend](http://dinostalgia-backend.vercel.app/api): http://dinostalgia-backend.vercel.app